jellyfin/jellyfin-mpv-shim/README.md

 ### Menu

 To open the menu, press **c** on your computer.
-Opening the menu via the mobile app is not currently possible, as Jellyfin does not support those controls.
+Depending on what app you are using to control Jellyfin, you may also be able to open the menu using that app.
+The web application currently doesn't have the required buttons to do so.

 The menu enabled you to:
  - Adjust video transcoding quality.